 • Energy efficiency.
 A furnace or heat pump that has been carefully installed by a trained professional will be likelier to provide the highest amount of heat at the lowest fuel consumption.
 That applies to both electricity and natural gas or other fuels.
 Remember, too, that once the heater is installed, it needs annual maintenance to maintain that efficiency level.

 • Performance.
 In this context, performance means providing comfortable, consistent and balanced heat throughout your house.
 The technician who installs your system should check airflow as well as the air distribution system.
 You can have a great furnace but if the air isn’t circulating as intended, you probably won’t get comfortable heating in every room.
 If you have a large or multi-level home with just one thermostat, the technician may recommend that you consider installing a zoning system in order to properly heat all parts of the house, and not just the main floor.
+These systems allow for independent temperature control in two or more “zones” in the house, often divided by floor or level but not always.

 • Safety.
 This is something you definitely don’t want to worry about.
-You should feel secure in knowing that all gas lines have been properly connected and positioned, that all exhaust systems are correctly installed, that the furnace burners (if applicable) are not clogged, and that the ignition system works the way it’s been engineered to work.
+You should feel secure in knowing that all gas lines have been properly connected and positioned, that all exhaust systems are correctly installed, that the furnace burners (if applicable) are not clogged, and that the ignition system works the way it’s been engineered to operate.